mattiascibien/dlang-vscode/README.md

 ## Extension Settings

 * `d.dub`: Path to the `dub` executable
+* `d.dmdConf.linux`: Path to the dmd configuration file on Linux
-* `d.dmdConf.posix`: Path to the dmd configuration file on POSIX systems
+* `d.dmdConf.osx`: Path to the dmd configuration file on OS X
 * `d.dmdConf.windows`: Path to the dmd configuration file on Windows

 ## Extension Commands